BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 >The *will to dominate* was the fundamental law of the life of the universe from its most rudimentary forms to its most elevated ones.
 That man was driven by a divine bestiality. -- Benito Mussolini

 It is as though history were violently recoiling.
 Where the world had begun to grow quieter and more sensitive to the pain of the "other," a part of it responds with a new, steely coldness.

+>Tonight, a whole civilization will die and never return. [...]
+There might something revolutionarily wonderful happening, who knows. -- Trump

 Yet beyond the loud grievance of the streets, in the soundless, glass-walled cathedrals of light and silicon, a far quieter, almost clinical cruelty is ripening.
 It is a faith that bundles itself in seven cold stars into a single radiance---an alliance of those who regard "the human being" as a transitional sketch to be technologically overcome {% cite gebru:2024 %}.
 In this light, the longing for the stars no longer appears as a departure but as a flight; an expansion into the void, driven by the dream of an eternity that no longer needs a body.